-While gender reveals remain as popular as ever, these days, the top trend in baby naming skews gender-neutral.
-Modern parents love unisex baby names, so we compiled some of the most popular gender-neutral baby names, plus some data that helps to visualize their rise.
+These days, the top trend in baby naming skews gender neutral.
+Modern parents love unisex baby names, so we compiled some of the most popular gender neutral baby names, plus some data that helps to visualize their rise.

-Favorite data dad, Nathan Yau, created a series of graphs tracking the popularity of certain genderless baby names.
+Data dad Nathan Yau created a series of graphs tracking the popularity of certain gender neutral baby names.
 It turns out, popular unisex baby names aren’t a 21st-century invention.
-Just ask Jackie Robinson or Jackie O. As Yau points out, the rise of gender-neutral baby names in the U.S. between 1930 and 2012 is compelling, even if you’re not ready to name your boy Sue.
+Just ask Jackie Robinson or Jackie O. As Yau points out, the rise of gender neutral baby names in the U.S. between 1930 and 2012 is compelling, even if you’re not ready to name your boy Sue.

-Unisex baby names were also affected by something called “poisoned” names, or uncommon baby names that can be traced to a person, event, movie, song, or anything else that popped up in the zeitgeist and made a unique baby name explode in popularity.
-Just think of all the babies who were named Jackie after Robinson’s 1947 rookie year, Marion after the 2000 Olympics (not so good in retrospect), or Ariel — before the mermaid made her debut.
-Why non-poisoned gender-neutral names shift is anyone’s guess.
+The gender split of some unisex baby names was affected by something called “poisoned” names, or uncommon baby names that can be traced to a person, event, movie, song, or anything else that popped up in the zeitgeist and made a unique baby name explode in popularity.
+Just think of all the babies who were named Jackie after Robinson’s 1947 rookie year or Marion after the 2000 Olympics (not so good in retrospect).
+Why non-poisoned gender neutral names shift dominant genders is anyone’s guess.

 [H/T] Flowing Data